 Under the facts before us, as we have seen, there was no interest in the land which could be taxed, and only by the erroneous representation by the state were these taxes collected.
 There was no tax or obligation owing to or held or owned by the state.
 Therefore, there is no constitutional provision standing in the way of refunding these taxes.

-However meritorious this claim for refund may be, the Board of
+However meritorious this claim for refund may be, the Board of expressed authority in the statute:

-However meritorious this claim for refund may be, the Board of County Commissioners before granting it must be able to point to the expressed authority in the statute:
+County Commissioners before granting it must be able to point to the